Complete Guide to Boat Lily Care and Growth

 A mature Boat Lily clump being divided into smaller rooted offsets beside a green pot with a heart motif and fresh potting mix.

-Why Division Is the Best Boat Lily Propagation Method
+Why Division Is Best

-How to Divide Boat Lily Step by Step
+How to Divide Step by Step

 1. Take the plant out of its pot during repotting season, ideally spring.